SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 6. Deployment
 7. Testing
 8. Validator Testing
-9. Bugs
+9. Issues and Bugs
-10. Unfixed Bugs
+10. Technologies used
-11. Technologies used
+11. Forking the Repository
 12. Credits
 13. Acknowledgements